ivos/specalive/blueprint/examples/SalesSystem.md

 	> Use `embedded list items` to specify **fields** of the form.

 	- name (text) - Find customer by name.
 Case-insensitive, starts-by match.

+	> Use parentheses to specify the type of the field.
+The supported types are:
+	>
+	> - `text`: plain text field
+	> - `password`: text field with the value hidden
+	> - `number`: a text field allowing numerical input
+	> - `date`: a text field allowing date input
+	> - `date-range`: a text field to enter a range of dates (date from, date to)
+	> - `time`: a text field allowing time input
+	> - `checkbox`: a checkbox field, boolean value
+	> - `select`: a dropdown / combobox field that lets the user select a single value from a list of available values
+	> - `radios`: list of radio buttons to select a single value from a list of fixed values
+	> - `multi-select`: a dropdown / combobox field that lets the user select multiple values from a list of available values
+	> - `checkboxes`: list of checkboxes to select multiple values from a list of fixed values
+	>
+	> The text type is default.

 - ReadOnlyTable Customer list